champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5300/Media-Use-Journal/2021-07-06-examining-portrayals-of-race-in-the-media.md

     url: https://youtu.be/sNvYzmFsAi8
 ---

+??? quote "Assignment"
     1. Introduce the subject of your critique – the piece under analysis.
     2. Review the background facts or issues that must be understood before the point of the piece can be appreciated: significance, design, appeal, and so on.
     3. Review the assumptions in the piece that must be understood before you take a position.
     4. Make your position statement clear: what is your evaluation?
 On what basis are you making it, given what you have stated in #2 and #3?
     5. Review the author’s ideas in light of the position you identified and elaborate on each point that relates to your central position.
     6. State your conclusions, reminding the audience of the points you have made and your reasons for making them.

 ## Critical Analysis